Port-Net/rmt_SENT/README.md

 bool processData();
 bool processSerial(uint8_t msg_id, uint16_t msg_data);
 This methods have to return false if an error in the packet is detected, else true.
 The nibbles are available in _nibbles array.
-A class MLX90377 is included.
+There is an example included.

 To use the class by its own one can register callbacks for data and serial messages. registerDataCallback(dataCB [, void* user_data]);